For more information contact:

 NOTE: Departmental personnel must indicate “Direct Appointment” in the Posting Details area of OPDRS.

-See Selection above regarding selection request review and approval.
+See Exceptional Circumstances regarding selection request review and approval.

 Notification to Applicants

-HRS recommends that the hiring manager send a letter or e-mail to each finalist who was invited to interview for the position, or to each applicant if desired, regarding application status.
-Sample letters are available from the HRS Staff Recruitment Toolkit website.
-(See below.)
+HRS recommends that the HR Partner/Recruiter send a letter or e-mail to each finalist who was invited to interview for the position, or to each applicant if desired, regarding application status.
+E-mail templates are available and may be sent through Workday Recruit.
+Sample letters are also available from the HRS Staff Recruitment Toolkit.

-The hiring manager must send a letter signed by the appointing authority or designee confirming the appointment to the applicant who has been extended an offer of employment.
-Sample hire letters are available from the Staff Recruitment ToolKit website at:
+The HR Partner/Recruiter must send a letter signed by the appointing authority or designee confirming the appointment to the applicant who has been extended an offer of employment.
+Sample hire letters are available from the HRS Staff Recruitment Toolkit.

 For classified employees, the effective date is the day the employee begins work.

-Transfer annual leave and sick leave for an employee changing positions within WSU, or from a state agency or other state institution of higher education in the state of Washington (see BPPM 60.60).
+Transfer annual leave and sick leave for an employee changing positions within WSU, or from a state agency or other state institution of higher education in the state of Washington.

 Obtain the Time Report or Leave Report file from the employee’s former employing department if the applicant selected is a current WSU employee.
-If the selected applicant is a former employee reappointed within three years of separation, obtain the file from HRS (see BPPM 60.60).
+If the selected applicant is a former employee reappointed within three years of separation, obtain the file from HRS.

 Foreign Worker Disclosure Statement